MattDodsonEnglish/English-Learning-Wiki/tools.md

 Anyone who's read in a foreign language will tell you that sometimes its just not practical to look up every unfamiliar word.
 However, if a word occurs frequently, a reader probably does want to learn it.
 The best approach, used by many teachers, is to "pre-teach" important words.

-However, it's impossible to pre-teach yourself.
+Unfortunately, though, it's impossible to pre-teach yourself.
 This site helps with that.
 I personally use Slova often for Spanish.

 ## Spaced-repetition